popdemtech/smartsite/walkthrough.md

 console.log('Welcome to My App!');
 ```

+At this point, the application can be run with `node index.js`.

 2. Create the start script
 A Node.js application's `package.json` is the place to define commonly used commands such as `start` and `test`.
 A top-level property `"scripts"` is used to map developer-selected command names to executable scripts. `package.json` already contains a `test` script.